lun0522/lighter/jessie_steamer/application/vulkan/README.md

 ### 1.5 Graphics pipeline

 Setting up a pipeline can be very complicated as well.
-The wrapper class `Pipeline` already fills it with lots of default settings, and now we only need to provide:
+The wrapper class `Pipeline` already fills it with lots of default settings, and now at minimum we only need to provide:

 1. Vertex input binding descriptions (*i.e.* vertex buffer binding point, reading stride and update rate) and vertex attributes.
 The binding descriptions